Oxygen Vacancy in ZnO-$w$ Phase: Pseudohybrid Hubbard Density Functional Study: Abstract

 \section{Abstract}

-Studying zinc oxide, as well as most of transition metal chalcogenides, within the homogeneous electron gas approximation, results in the $3d$ shell of Zn being overhybridized with the $p$ shell.
-The former can be partially improved with the use of LDA+$U$ (or, GGA+$U$) methodology.
-Meanwhile, contrary to the zinc $3d$ orbital, the oxygen $2p$ orbital is typically considered with no Hubbard type correction included.
-In this work, we provide results of electronic structure calculations of an oxygen vacancy in ZnO supercell from {\it ab initio} perspective, with Hubbard type corrections, $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$, applied to both atoms.
+The study of zinc oxide, within the homogeneous electron gas approximation, results in overhybridization of zinc $3d$ shell with oxygen $2p$ shell, a problem shown for most transition metal chalcogenides.
+This problem can be partially overcome by using LDA+$U$ (or, GGA+$U$) methodology.
+However, in contrast to the zinc $3d$ orbital, Hubbard type correction is typically excluded for the oxygen $2p$ orbital.
+In this work, we provide results of electronic structure calculations of an oxygen vacancy in ZnO supercell from {\it ab initio} perspective, with two Hubbard type corrections, $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$.
 The results of our numerical simulations clearly reveal that the account of $U_{\mathrm{O}-2p}$ has a significant impact on the properties of bulk ZnO, in particular the relaxed lattice constants, effective mass of charge carriers as well as the bandgap.
-For a set of validated values of $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$ we observe a localized state associated with the oxygen vacancy positioned right in the bandgap of the ZnO supercell.
+For a set of validated values of $U_{\mathrm{Zn}-3d}$ and $U_{\mathrm{O}-2p}$ we demonstrate the appearance of a localized state associated with the oxygen vacancy positioned in the bandgap of the ZnO supercell.
 Our numerical findings suggest that the defect state is characterized by the highest overlap with the conduction band states as obtained in the calculations with no Hubbard-type correction included.
-We argue that the electronic density of the defect state is purely determined by Zn atoms closest to the vacancy.
+We argue that the electronic density of the defect state is primarily determined by Zn atoms closest to the vacancy.